zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 * **ribbon.connectionManagerTimeout**

-    HttpClient employs a special entity to manage access to HTTP connections called by the HTTP connection manager.
+    The HttpClient employs a special entity to manage access to HTTP connections called by the HTTP connection manager.
 The purpose of an HTTP connection manager is to serve as a factory for new HTTP connections, to manage the life cycle of persistent connections, and to synchronize access to persistent connections.
-Internally, it works with managed connections which serve as proxies for real connections. `ConnectionManagerTimeout` specifies a period, in which managed connections with API ML should be established.
+Internally, the connections that are managed serve as proxies for real connections. `ConnectionManagerTimeout` specifies a period during which managed connections with API ML should be established.
 The value is in milliseconds.
 If omitted, the default value specified in the API ML Gateway service configuration is used.

 ## Cors handling